 In normal skin, skin cells live for about 28 days and then are shed from the outermost layer of the skin.
 With psoriasis, the immune system sends a faulty signal which speeds up the growth cycle of skin cells.
 Skin cells mature in a matter of 3 to 6 days.
-The pace is so rapid that the body is unable to shed the dead cells, and patches of raised red skin covered by scaly, white flakes form on the skin.
+The pace is so rapid that the body is unable to shed the dead cells, and patches of raised red skin covered by scaly, white flakes form.

 Psoriasis is a genetic disease (it runs in families), but is not contagious.
 There is no known cure or method of prevention.
 Treatment aims to minimize the symptoms and speed healing.